Theory of topological spin Josephson junctions

+respectively.
 Since the Hamiltonian conserves the parity of the system, we can readily infer that $p_i^x=p_i^y=0$, thus the spin texture has only one non-zero component $p_i^z$, along the $z$-direction.
-Based on the same arguments, $p_{ij}^{xz}=p_{ij}^{zx}=p_{ij}^{yz}=p_{ij}^{zy}=0$ also holds for the two-spin correlators.
-Nevertheless, $p_{ij}^{xy}$ and $p_{ij}^{yx}$ cannot be zero when there are spin supercurrents flowing through the middle XY part, as a result of nonzero value in Eq.\eqref{Eqn:SpinCurrent}.
-Under this circumstance, regular determinant stratagems used in Refs.~\cite{LiebAoP1961,OsbornePRA2002,Sachdev2011} fail to solve out correlators of two arbitrary spins.
-However, such correlators, together with nonzero $p_{ij}^{xx}$ and $p_{ij}^{yy}$, can be obtained by computing the Pfaffian of their corresponding well-organized 2$k$-dimensional skew-symmetric matrices \cite{CaianielloNC1952,BarouchPRA1971}, where $k=|i-j|$, and technical details are given in Appx.~\ref{Appx:CoFunc}.
+Similarly for the two-spin correlators, several components vanish: $p_{ij}^{xz}=p_{ij}^{zx}=p_{ij}^{yz}=p_{ij}^{zy}=0$.
+It is clear from the definition of spin current [Eq.~\eqref{Eqn:SpinCurrent}] that when there is a finite spin supercurrent flowing through the middle part, $p_{ij}^{xy}$ and $p_{ij}^{yx}$ must be nonzero.
+In this case, regular determinant stratagems \cite{LiebAP1961,OsbornePRA2002,Sachdev2011} cannot be used to find the correlator between two arbitrary spins.
+However, such correlators, together with nonzero $p_{ij}^{xx}$ and $p_{ij}^{yy}$, can be obtained by computing the Pfaffian of their corresponding $2k\times2k$ skew-symmetric matrices \cite{CaianielloNC1952,BarouchPRA1971}, where $k=|i-j|$ (see Appendix~\ref{Appx:CoFunc}).

 With all spin correlators at hand, we are able to establish the reduced density matrices, and then evaluate the degree of entanglement in the system.
-There are two simple ways to quantify the entanglement between two subsystems \cite{OsbornePRA2002}: (i) a single site and the rest of the lattice; (ii) two arbitrary spins in the chain.
-For the former case, the entanglement can be calculated via the \textit{von Neumann entropy} $S_i(\phi)=-\mathrm{tr}[\rho_i(\phi)\log{\rho_i(\phi)}]$, assuming the whole chain in a pure state.
+There are two simple subsystems in which one can easily calculate the entanglement \cite{OsbornePRA2002}: (1) a single site and the rest of the lattice and (2) two arbitrary spins in the chain.
+For the former, the entanglement can be calculated via the \textit{von Neumann entropy} $S_i(\phi)=-\mathrm{tr}[\rho_i(\phi)\log{\rho_i(\phi)}]$, assuming the whole chain in a pure state.
 For the two sites case in a mixed state, the amount of entanglement shared between the spins is quantified by the concurrence $C$.
-In particular, for two arbitrary spin-$\nicefrac{1}{2}$ sites at the positions $i$ and $j$ in the chain, the concurrence is given by \cite{WoottersQIC2001}:
+In particular, for two arbitrary spin-$\nicefrac{1}{2}$ sites at the positions $i$ and $j$ in the chain, the concurrence is given by \cite{WoottersQIC2001}